Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 **Note: Each section is clearly commented in the `nbody.cc` source file.**

-**Note: To calculate the total, each `mac` is considered 2 operations (`mul` and `add`).**
+**Note: To calculate the total, each `mac` is considered two operations (`mul` and `add`).**

 Thus, each `nbody()` kernel executes ~10.7 million FLOP/iteration.
-Since we have 400 AI Engine tiles (i.e. 400 `nbody()` kernels) that execute simulatenously, the total number for the entire AI Engine array becomes ~4.2 billion FLOP/iteration.
+Since we have 400 AI Engine tiles (that is, 400 `nbody()` kernels) that execute simulatenously, the total number for the entire AI Engine array becomes ~4.2 billion FLOP/iteration.
 We calculated each iteration of the entire design (including data movement from DDR to AI Engine) takes an average of 0.0072 seconds. **Therefore the effective throughput of the entire design is ~598.404 GFLOP/s**.

-The theoretical peak throughput the AI Engine array alone can acheive is ~8 Tera FLOP/s, and we're only using less than 1/10th of its potential!
+The theoretical peak throughput the AI Engine array alone can acheive is ~8 Tera FLOP/s, and you are using less than 1/10th of its potential!

 |Effective Throughput|Theoretical Peak Throughput|
 |--|--|